Paramahansa Yogananda: Autobiography of a Yogi

 In 1946, Yogananda published his life story, Autobiography of a Yogi.
 It has since been translated into 45 languages.
 In 1999, it was designated one of the "100 Most Important Spiritual Books of the 20th Century" by a panel of spiritual authors convened by Philip Zaleski and HarperCollins publishers.
 Autobiography of a Yogi is the most popular among Yogananda's books.
 According to Philip Goldberg, who wrote American Veda, "the Self-Realization Fellowship which represents Yogananda's Legacy, is justified in using the slogan, 'The Book that Changed the Lives of Millions.'
 It has sold more than four million copies and counting".
 In 2006, the publisher, Self-Realization Fellowship, honored the 60th anniversary of Autobiography of a Yogi "with a series of projects designed to promote the legacy of the man thousands of disciples still refer to as 'master'."

-Autobiography of a Yogi describes Yogananda's spiritual search for enlightenment, in addition to encounters with notable spiritual figures such as Therese Neumann, Anandamayi Ma, Vishuddhananda Paramahansa, Mohandas Gandhi, Nobel laureate in literature Rabindranath Tagore, noted plant scientist Luther Burbank (the book is 'Dedicated to the Memory of Luther Burbank, An American Saint'), famous Indian scientist Sir Jagadish Chandra Bose and Nobel laureate in physics Sir C. V. Raman.
-One notable chapter of this book is "The Law of Miracles", where he gives scientific explanations for seemingly miraculous feats.
-He writes: "the word 'impossible' is becoming less prominent in man's vocabulary."
+Autobiography of a Yogi describes Yogananda's spiritual search for enlightenment, in addition to encounters with notable spiritual figures such as Therese Neumann, Nagendranath Bhaduri Mahasaya, Anandamayi Ma, Vishuddhananda Paramahansa, Mohandas Gandhi, Nobel laureate in literature Rabindranath Tagore, noted plant scientist Luther Burbank (the book is 'Dedicated to the Memory of Luther Burbank, An American Saint'), famous Indian scientist Sir Jagadish Chandra Bose, and Nobel laureate in physics Sir C. V. Raman.
+One notable chapter of this book is "The Law of Miracles", wherein the author gives scientific explanations for seemingly miraculous feats.
+He writes: "[...] the word 'impossible' is becoming less prominent in man's vocabulary."

-The Autobiography has been an inspiration for many people including George Harrison, Ravi Shankar and Steve Jobs.
-In the 2011 book Steve Jobs: A Biography the author writes that Jobs first read the Autobiography as a teenager.
-He re-read it in India and later while preparing for a trip, he downloaded it onto his iPad2 and then re-read it once a year ever since.
-Jon Anderson was inspired by Paramahansa Yogananda and his book Autobiography of a Yogi when he wrote Tales From Topographic Oceans India national cricket team captain, Virat Kohli said that the Autobiography influenced his life in a positive manner and also urged everyone to read it.
+The Autobiography has been cited as an inspiration by many people, including George Harrison, Ravi Shankar and Steve Jobs.
+In the 2011 book Steve Jobs: A Biography, author Walter Isaacson relates that Jobs first read the Autobiography as a teenager; read it again while visiting India; and, later, while preparing for a trip, downloaded it onto his iPad2 so as to keep the text handy—re-reading it at least once every year thereafter.
+Jon Anderson was inspired by Paramahansa Yogananda and his book Autobiography of a Yogi when he wrote Tales from Topographic Oceans.
+India national cricket team captain Virat Kohli said that the Autobiography had influenced his life in a positive manner, calling it a "must-read".